idvorkin/idvorkin.github.io/_d/tesla.md

 **Igor at his best:** Charging = Pee + Juggle + (Sleep or Meditate)

-_(Protip: Get a pillow, ear plugs, and an eye mask so you can charge yourself while you're charging the Tesla)_
+_(Protip: Get a pillow, earplugs, and an eye mask so you can charge yourself while you're charging the Tesla.)_

-Now the downside.
-Range and charging.
-Range is 330 miles, but you probably want AC or Heating and the 330 rating is pretty wishful thinking, so let's take off 20%, now you've got 270 miles.
-Now you normally only charge to 90%, and never feel safe going under 20%, so your effective range is like 180.
-That's 3 hours of driving.
+Now the downside: range and charging.
+Range is 330 miles, but you probably want AC or heating, and the 330 rating is pretty wishful thinking, so let's take off 20%.
+Now you've got 270 miles.
+Normally, you only charge to 90%, and never feel safe going under 20%, so your effective range is like 180.
+That's three hours of driving.
 Totally fine for a day as long as you can charge overnight/at work.
 You charge 20 real miles an hour, so "filling up" takes 13 hours!!!
 Hopefully, you're planning a long day at work.

 This would make road trips impossible, except there's supercharging.
-These are like "fast gas stations for Teslas".
-Fast is relative to 13 hours, not to gasoline cars though, you still need 30 minutes to go from 20%->80%.
-This is reasonable, I often stop and stretch out for a bit every 3-4 hours anyways.
+These are like "fast gas stations for Teslas."
+Fast is relative to 13 hours, not to gasoline cars, though—you still need 30 minutes to go from 20%->80%.
+This is reasonable; I often stop and stretch out for a bit every 3-4 hours anyway.
 Get lunch or dinner, of course!
-Except, your restaurant now needs to be walking distance to the supercharging station.
+Except your restaurant now needs to be walking distance to the supercharging station.
 There's always something there, but it's nice having a choice.

-Superchargers have 2 larger failures though 1/ there isn't a supercharger where you need one, so you need to plan routes that can take them, and those routes don't always exist.
+Superchargers have two larger failures though:
+1/ There isn't a supercharger where you need one, so you need to plan routes that can take them, and those routes don't always exist.
 2/ If the supercharger is full, you need to wait.
 And you need to wait in your car since you can't charge until a slot opens up.

 Fuel cost is nice too.
 It's dirt cheap to drive.
-We put 10,000 miles on the RAV-4, at 20 miles/gallon and $5/gallon fuel that's $2,500 in fuel.
-Same 10,000 miles on the Tesla, $200, tops.
+We put 10,000 miles on the RAV-4.
+At 20 miles/gallon and $5/gallon fuel, that's $2,500 in fuel.
+Same 10,000 miles on the Tesla? $200, tops.
 I'm told maintenance is way lower since you don't have an engine, so no oil changes.

 ### Camping/Sleeping

-Turns out the Tesla is perfect for sleeping 1 or 2 people.
-Lay flat seats, camping mode (Climate control on), and a glass roof to gaze at the stars.
+Turns out the Tesla is perfect for sleeping, 1 or 2 people.
+Lay-flat seats, camping mode (climate control on), and a glass roof to gaze at the stars.
 You buy an air mattress, and you're ready to go.

 Why not just sleep in a tent?
-3 reasons, 1/ climate control 2/see the stars 3/ 0 tear down time.
+Three reasons:
+1/ Climate control.
+2/ See the stars.
+3/ Zero tear-down time.

-And best of all, if you only have 2 people, you don't even need to tear down the air mattress.
+And best of all, if you only have two people, you don't even need to tear down the air mattress.

-Here's Zach and I's virgin adventure:
+Here's Zach and my virgin adventure:

 {% include link-blog-montage.html week="732" %}

+### Fun stuff I've done while charging

+#### Sleeping

+{% include blob_image.html src="blog/tesla_sleep.jpg" %}

+#### Kettlebell swings!

+{% include youtube.html src="Vtv_c2Fc2GM" %}

+#### Juggling

+#### Meditating

+I don't have a good setup for this yet.